 Ask any interior decorator or lighting designer and they will tell you that the best lighting scheme for any room is one that lights in layers, instead of just from a single lighting source.
 Floor lamps add the all important accent lighting element to a room and can also serve as a stand alone décor feature that can in some cases provide the focus for an entire room.

 Modern floor lamps come in a huge array of sizes and styles, from the functional over-sized student lamp to an elegant floor lamp with several illumination points, a style that offers the homeowner a variety of different ways to light up their living space with just a single lamp.

 Even is this day and age the humble table lamp still has a useful and attractive part to play in a great, balanced lighting scheme.
-No that the table lamp is always that much of a humble fixture.
+Not that the table lamp is always that much of a humble fixture.
 For instance, there are few light fixtures more beautiful than Tiffany style glass table lamps.
-These elegant light fixtures can add an air of elegance and sophistication to a room like few other objects can.
+These elegant light fixtures can add an air of style and sophistication to a room like few other objects can.

 A table lamp is also still the favorite choice for ambient bedroom lighting.
 After all, what is more convenient than a bedside table lamp and the generally softer light they radiate is the perfect mood setter in any boudoir.

-There are those interior designers who feel that wall sconces should not be considered lighting fixtures at all but rather as pieces of wall art.
+There are those interior decorators who feel that wall sconces should not be considered lighting fixtures at all but rather as pieces of wall art.
 It is certainly true that an elegant set of wall sconces can change the mood of a room the second they are installed and used properly can indeed become one of the focal points in any living space.

 As a part of a layered lighting scheme wall sconces can be used to great effect in dining and living rooms as well as the bedroom.
-However they are often most effective when used as they ancient torches that inspired their creation where – to illuminate a darkened hallway and welcome visitors out of the darkness into the warmth of the home within.
+However, they are often most effective when used as they ancient torches that inspired their creation where – to illuminate a darkened hallway and welcome visitors out of the darkness into the warmth of the home within.